 Frank holds Masters degrees from Imperial College London and Rhodes University and a doctorate from UKZN.
 He is currently Professor of Epidemiology in the College of Health Sciences at UKZN, and holds an honorary professorship at University College London (UCL).
 He has served as a consultant and advisor to several high-profile organisations including the Mailman School of Public Health, USAID, the Futures Group International and UNAIDS.
 He currently serves on the board of The Lancet HIV and is a member of the International Scientific and Technical Advisory Committee to the Executive Director of UNAIDS, Michele Sidibé.

-Frank has published over 170 papers in high-ranking international journals and his research has been cited over 13 600 times (H-index = 47).
+Frank has published over 170 papers in high-ranking international journals and his research has been cited over 16 000 times (H-index = 48).
 He has been the recipient of numerous scientific grants and has raised over US $85-million in external research funding to date.
 He was a founder member of the Africa Centre for Population Health in 1998, and was responsible for building Africa’s first comprehensive population-based GIS system at the Centre.
-Frank was recently honoured by the South African Medical Research Council with the Gold Medal Scientific Achievement Award in recognition of the excellence of his research.
+In 2017 Frank was honoured by the South African Medical Research Council with the Gold Medal Scientific Achievement Award in recognition of the excellence of his research.
 The award recognises outstanding scientists who have undertaken seminal research that has impacted directly on the health of populations in developing countries.
 In 2019, The Royal Geographical Society awarded him the Back Award for “conducting applied research that has made an outstanding contribution to the development of national or international public policy”.

 Get in touch with Frank via firstname.lastname@example.org